 Efficient workflows enable your business to meet customer expectations and respond faster to changing market conditions.
 In contrast, inefficient workflows take longer to complete and are more costly.

 Managing workflows efficiently allows your organization to run more smoothly.
-Instead of wasting time chasing approvals or finding an old email, your organization can focus on larger and more important issues.
+Instead of wasting time on repetitive tasks like chasing approvals or finding an old email, your organization can focus on larger and more important issues.

 Any bottlenecks in a business process can lead to backlogged work and longer wait times.
 A key aspect of workflow management is identifying and addressing bottlenecks.
 More efficient processes reduce overall costs.